c3lang/c3docs-old/docs/conversion.md

 ### 8. Assignment shift `>>=` `<<=`

 1. Resolve both operands
-3. In safe mode, insert a trap to ensure that rhs >= 0 and rhs < bit width of the left hand side.
+2In safe mode, insert a trap to ensure that rhs >= 0 and rhs < bit width of the left hand side.
-4. The result of the expression is the lhs type.
+3The result of the expression is the lhs type.

 ### 9. `&&` and `||`